eo_logo

 Metrology

-EO utilizes a wide variety of metrology equipment to ensure the quality of aspheres and other optical components manufactured in our global manufacturing facilities including interferometry, profilometry, coordinate measuring machines, and computer generated holography.
+Edmund Optics utilizes a wide variety of metrology equipment to ensure the quality of aspheres and other optical components manufactured in our global manufacturing facilities including interferometry, profilometry, coordinate measuring machines, and computer generated holography.

 Learn More